asnota/conceptfr/README.md

 The number of entries that satisfied this criterion totalled 3900, from which only 3000 were left, due to the groups’ equalization.
 The groups affected by the equalization process contained 3, 4 and 5 keywords respectively, since these groups contained the biggest number of entries.
 The groups with 6 and 7 keywords were less numbered, therefore no equalization process was applied to balance the keywords’ quantities.
-The candidates for elimination were defined by grouping of entries according to the POS tag of the main concepts.
+The candidates for elimination were defined by the grouping of entries according to the POS tag of the main concepts.
 Thus, the equalization of the POS groups allowed to filter out redundant entries, exceeding the equality limit.
-The entries selected via such elimination process contained prevailing number in the groups of nouns and verbs as a POS descriptor of the main concept.
+The entries selected via such an elimination process contained the prevailing number in the groups of nouns and verbs as a POS descriptor of the main concept.

 The final POS profile of the test and validation splits is shown in Fig. 1.
 As we can see, the prevailing number of entries have verb and noun POSs for the main concept.